 Read the draft and check three things.

 Accuracy.
 AI occasionally invents details.
 It might attribute a result to the wrong role or exaggerate an accomplishment.
-Fix anything that isn't precisely true.
+Fix anything that is not precisely true.
 One inaccuracy in an interview and your credibility is gone.
+The most common AI failure mode is rounding numbers in your favor.
+If your resume says "lifted conversion 8%" and the letter says "lifted conversion 10%," that is the kind of small drift to catch.

 Voice.
-Does this sound like something you'd actually write?
-If you're conversational, a stiff formal letter will feel wrong to the reader.
-If you're applying to a conservative law firm, casual language won't land.
+Does this sound like something you would actually write?
+If you are conversational, a stiff formal letter will feel wrong to the reader.
+If you are applying to a conservative law firm, casual language will not land.
 Match your personality and the company's culture.

 Specificity.
 The best cover letters reference something real about the company.
 A recent product launch.
 A blog post from their engineering team.
 A value statement on their careers page.
-The AI probably doesn't know these things.
-Add one or two sentences that prove you've done homework a machine can't do for you.
+The AI probably does not know these things.
+Add one or two sentences that prove you have done homework a machine cannot do for you.
+This single edit is the highest-leverage change you can make to any AI-generated draft.

 Step 5: Read it out loud and send